MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-06-working-with-git.md

   ![Team Explorer in Visual Studio showing branches](media/working-with-git-04.png)

 1. When using a local repository, committed changes go directly into the repository.
-If you're connected to a remote repository, select **Sync** to push your local commits.
+If you're connected to a remote repository, select the header, choose **Sync** to switch to the **Synchronization** section, and work with the commands presented there.

 ## Going deeper